Beck Malenstyn

-Beck Malenstyn /'mælɛnstaɪn/ (born February 4, 1998) is a Canadian ice hockey left winger for the Buffalo Sabres of the National Hockey League (NHL).
+Beck Malenstyn /'mælɛnstaɪn/ (born February 4, 1998) is a Canadian ice hockey player who is a left winger for the Buffalo Sabres of the National Hockey League (NHL).
 He was selected 145th overall in the 2016 NHL entry draft by the Washington Capitals.

 Early life

 Malenstyn was born on February 4, 1998, in Delta, British Columbia, Canada.

 Playing career

 Minors

 Growing up in British Columbia, Malenstyn spent three seasons with the Okanagan Hockey Academy on their OHA Bantam Prep team and OHA Midget Prep team.
 While serving as team captain, he recorded a team-leading 119 points, including a team-high 62 goals, along with 108 penalty minutes in 57 games played.
 As a result of his play, Malenstyn was drafted in the first round, 18th overall, by the Calgary Hitmen in the 2013 Western Hockey League (WHL) Bantam Draft.
 He returned to Okanagan for the 2013–14 season where he helped them capture the Canadian Sport School Hockey League Midget Prep Division Championship by recording 26 points in 21 games.